-We believe that our success depends in part on our ability to develop and deliver breakthrough technologies and capabilities to meet our customers' evermore challenging technical requirements.
+We believe that our success depends in part on our ability to develop and deliver breakthrough technologies and capabilities to meet our customers' ever-more challenging technical requirements.
 For this reason, we devote significant financial and personnel resources to research and development.
 Our research and development team is comprised of highly skilled engineers and technologists with extensive experience in megasonic technology, cleaning processes and chemistry, mechanical design, and control system design.
-As of September 30, 2017, approximately one half of our research and development personnel held advanced technical degrees.
+As of December 31, 2016, 47.4% of our research and development personnel held advanced technical degrees.
 To supplement our internal expertise, we also collaborate with external research and development entities such as International SEMATECH, a global consortium of computer chip manufacturers, on specific areas of interests and retain, as technical advisors, several experts in semiconductor technology.